dannissim/asset-rebalancing-calculator/README.md

 ## Usage

 [//]: # (TODO)
+1. Fill `input.json` with:
+   1. `target_allocation` - the percent you would like each asset to be in your portfolio.
+   2. `deposit_amount` - how many dollars you are adding to your portfolio
+   3. `current_market_value` - what your portfolio
-1. Add your stock list and contact info to `config.json`.
+2. Add your stock list and contact info to `config.json`.
-2. Create a virtual environment (optional):
+3. Create a virtual environment (optional):
     a. `python -m venv venv`
     b. `venv\Scripts\activate` or in linux `source venv/bin/activate`
-2. install the requirements: `pip install -r requirements.txt`
+4. install the requirements: `pip install -r requirements.txt`
-2. Run `python main.py`
+5. Run `python main.py`

 ### What does it do?
 [//]: # (TODO)